ALE Ricci-flat Kahler surfaces and weighted projective spaces: A compactification of an arbitrary fiber of a deformation

 We begin by recalling the terminology and some general results contained in \cite{ksb,manetti}.

-\begin{defn} A normal variety $X$ is $\QQ-$Gorenstein if it is Cohen-Macaulay and a multiple of the canonical divisor is Cartier. \end{defn} \begin{defn} A flat map $\pi:\XX\ra \Delta\subseteq \CC$ is called a one-parameter $\QQ-$Gorenstein smoothing of a normal singularity $(X,x)$ if $\pi^{-1}(0)=X$ and there exists $U\subseteq \Delta$ an open neighborhood of $0$ such that the following conditions are satisfied. \begin{itemize} \item [ i)] $\XX$ is $\QQ-$Gorenstein, \item [ ii)] The induced map $\XX\ra U$ is surjective, \item [ iii)] $X_t=\pi^{-1}(t)$ is smooth for every $t\in U\setminus\{0\}.$ \end{itemize} \end{defn}
+\begin{defn} A normal variety $X$ is $\QQ-$Gorenstein if it is Cohen-Macaulay and a multiple of the canonical divisor is Cartier. \end{defn} \begin{defn} A flat map $\pi:\XX\ra \Delta\subseteq \CC$ is called a one-parameter $\QQ-$Gorenstein smoothing of a normal singularity $(X,x)$ if $\pi^{-1}(0)=X$ and there exists $U\subseteq \Delta$ an open neighborhood of $0$ such that the following conditions are satisfied. \begin{itemize}